avetisyanIncorporation/LyubaBot/README.md

 # LyubaBot
-bot
+Telegram Bot via LUIS.AI and Microsoft Azure DB

-bot for sms and email sending
+Bot for sending an sms and emails